First Time Renting or Buying

 Your Park Model on a Rented Lot

-like buying a house back home.
-But you need to remember that
+buying a house back home.
+But you need to remember that you only

-you only bought the trailer.
-And you parked that trailer in an
+bought the trailer.
+And you parked that trailer in an RV park.
+It

 When you pay for the annual rent of the lot that is the only

-rent it to you the next year and then you have a problem.
-That may
+to you the next year and then you have a problem.
+That may be rare but

 The Importance of